samyam81/Two-Pointer/README.md

     - Language: Java
     - Description: Finds a pair of elements in an array whose sum equals a given target, using the Two Pointer algorithm.

+11.**IntersectionOfLinkedList**:
+   -Language: C#
+   -Description:This C# class finds the intersection node of two singly-linked lists by traversing them simultaneously until they meet or reach the end.

 Each solution showcases the application of the Two Pointer algorithm to solve specific problems efficiently.

 Feel free to explore the solutions and contribute by adding more Two Pointer algorithm-based solutions for different problems!